Fonts Q1

 2.1.1.
 Task

-My starter project was to fix Sleipnir rendering of color fonts like Nabla.
+My starter project was to fix Sleipnir rendering of color fonts like emojis and Nabla.
 Sleipnir is a Rust library that can render text and icons into png or svg.

 This one was quite a rabbit hole.
 The most important skill I picked up was understanding the font format.
-Fonts (ttf/otf files) are composed of tables.
-The tables define things such as contours, supported unicodes, ligatures, kerning, and lots of other stuff; it's a fairly extensible format.
+Fonts (binary ttf/otf files) are composed of tables.
+The tables define things such as outline contours, supported unicodes, ligatures, kerning, and lots of other stuff; it's a fairly extensible format.
+Font's can make use any assortment of the spec to accomplish the goal.
+The spec is fairly complicated due to decades of legacy.

 To inspect the contents of a font, you can open it with the ttx command from